What Can Make the Difference in the Life of a Prodigal?

 He can empower us to “keep our love on” as well.

 The Bible tells us that nothing can separate us from God’s love.
-He can love our unlovable children through us.
-With Him, we can.
+He will never stop loving our sons and daughters.
+As a matter of fact, he wants to love our unlovable children through us.
+With His help, we can.

 The Scriptures have much to say about love.
-May they inspire us to love well, inspired by God’s example.
+They inspire us to love well, inspired by God’s example.

 I am convinced that nothing can ever separate us from God’s love.
 Neither death nor life, neither angels nor demons, neither our fears for today nor our worries about tomorrow—not even the powers of hell can separate us from God’s love (Rom.
 8:38, NLT).